MrEddX/docs.chatrix.one/docs/privacy.en.md

 You can delete your personal profile at any time from the [**Delete Profile**](https://chatrix.one/user/delete/) page.
 Instructions for filling in the fields are available in the [**Unregister Account**](https://docs.chatrix.one/en/account/delete-account/) section.

-!!! warning "Warning!"
+!!! danger "Warning!"

-     The action of deleting a profile is irreversible!
-There is no built-in mechanism for this action to be reversed.
+     The action of deleting a profile is **irreversible**!
+There is no built-in undo mechanism.
+After pressing the ++"Unregister"++ button, the action is performed instantly, without the need for additional confirmation.

 For all other types of personal data stored by **Chatrix.One** please contact the representative posted in the [**Contacts**](https://docs.chatrix.one/en/about/#contacts) section.